-Chalk-paint is a calcium carbonate paint, which means the main component is chalk!
+Chalk paint is a calcium carbonate paint, which means the main component is chalk!
+It is more like primitive paints, before modernity brought forward more durable paints we know today.
+As DIY projects have grown in popularity, chalk paint has seen a resurgence in use.
 One of the best parts of chalk paint is that it works on almost all surfaces and often helps smooth out knicks and dings.
+It comes in a large variety of colors.
 Another benefit of chalk paint is that it requires very little preparation in comparison to other paints and can be sealed or finishing in my different ways.
-Lastly, chalk paint is water-based so you can clean your brushes with soap and water instead of mineral spirits.
+Lastly, chalk paint is waterbased so you can clean your brushes with soap and water instead of mineral spirits.
 The main drawback of chalk paint is its price; however, one quart will typically go a long way for a piece of furniture.